mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

 ## Auxiliary data

 Auxiliary data is other outputs of the function in addition to the first output items.
-Usually we will set loss of the function as the first output, the other output is the auxiliary data.
+Usually we set the loss as the first output of the function, and the other outputs as auxiliary data.

 `grad` and `value_and_grad` provide `has_aux` parameter.
 When it is set to `True`, it can automatically implement the function of manually adding `stop_gradient` in the previous section, satisfying the effect of returning auxiliary data without affecting the gradient calculation.